Winter 1998 Newsletter: Holiness: Is it Possible?

 Is there evidence for Creation science?
 How does it compare to evolution?
 The following articles give insight in to these questions and more.

-Evidence In Stone
+Evidence in Stone

-Can we understand the age of the earth by depth of rocks?
-What other theory could the evidence reveal?
+Can we understand the age of the earth by the rocks?
+What theory does the evidence support?

 Soft Rock Evidence for Rapid Washout